whuabin04/Parameterized-Hardware-Accelerator-for-2D-Convolution/README.md

 ```

 ---
-# ⚠️ License & Academic Integrity
-**Copyright (c) 2025 Huabin Wu.
+**Copyright (c) 2025 Huabin Wu & Ryan Lin.
 All Rights Reserved.**
-This code is for **demonstration purposes only**.
+This code is for demonstration purposes only.
 It is not licensed for use, modification, or distribution.